AdobeDocs/contributor.en/help/introduction.md

 ## Provide feedback

-Our documentation is a work in progress.
-Please help us focus our efforts on the highest priorities.
+With a solution set as large as Adobe's, the documentation is always a work in progress.
+If you spot errors, log an issue, if you have suggestions on material please let us know.
 Tell us what information you were looking for.
-Let us know if you couldn't find what you needed, or if you had difficulty completing your task.
-Let us know how we can help you learn our solutions.
+Let us know if you couldn't find what you needed, or if you had difficulty completing your task, please let us know how we can help you learn our solutions.

+Thanks from the Collaborative Documentation team and all the writers and content producers in the Adobe Experience Cloud.